Folkwise-io/MintbeanplatformV3-backend/technical-debt.md

 Update anytime you find something smelly in the code that can't be addressed in your current working branch.
 Label each issue with it's time-complexity in "T-shirt size": [S] (< 1hr), [M] (1-3 hrs), [L] (3+ hrs)

+### [M] Convert time utils into a TimeService

+Time should be treated as an external dependency.
+A `TimeDao` in production would have a method like `getNow()` that returns `new Date()` for, while for testing the `TestTimeDao` would be configurable to set 'now' to sometime in the future or past via TestManager.

+`TimeService` would be a class dynamically constructed with a prod or test TimeDao, and would contain all the current time utilities.

 ### [S] Refactor ensureExists function to not require explicit generics

 Once `ensureExists` typing has been updated like below, remove generics from all `ensureExists` calls